Last Will and Testament

 Choose a Guardian

 If you and your spouse pass away, you must name a person who will act as the guardian of your minor children.
 The guardian will have to carry out parental responsibilities regarding the minor children’s support, care, and education.
 This will ensure that your children are cared for in a manner of which you approve.
 In addition, it is highly advisable to speak to the guardians in advance to confirm if they would be willing to take responsibility for guardianship.
-Without a will that names a guardian, the family court will be left to decide who should raise your children.
+Without a last will and testament that names a guardian, the family court will be left to decide who should raise your children.

 Name a Conservator